Objectives of the Division

 The student division hopes that this initiative opens more doors for student members to assist on similar projects through PsySSA in the future.

 The mentorship programme was initially started in 2016, by the student division’s chairperson, Shaun Nortje.
 At that point it was only to Grade 12 students who had an interested in the field of Psychology.
 This year however, we have extended the programme to include university students who are studying a degree in Psychology, this includes any student from first year level to honours.

 All mentees who make it passed the selection process, will be paired with a mentor from the Executive Committee of the student division.

 The mentor will be someone who has the same interest in a particular discipline of psychology as the mentee, but has a higher qualification than the mentee.

-The program is set to be an interactive year long program between mentors and mentees, facilitated by the mentorship coordinator.
+The programme is set to be an interactive year long programme between mentors and mentees, facilitated by the mentorship coordinator.
 The mentees will receive coursework which will consist of 2 – 3 research assignments (on topics that will help them in later years of study), 3 mini activities relating to the field of psychology, their personal growth and understanding, it will also include a volunteering exercise where the mentees might possibly get some practical experience, all assessments will be marked by the mentors and moderated by the mentorship coordinator.